gcallah/MiscWriting/Empire/empire.md

 Yet Europe has plenty of wealth and manpower to defend its own independence from, say, Russia, or China.
 So a realist audit of the current boundaries of the empire could well recommend pulling back from Europe.

-Of course my recommendation here will disconcert many people.
+My recommendation here will disconcert many people.
-Some might argue that my recommendation is amoral, because it:
+Some might argue that it is amoral or even immoral, because it:

 1. Leaves America with no inspiring purpose that might unite its people; and/or:
 2. Ignores morality and adopts a Machiavellian view of government as merely a matter of capturing and keeping power.